KTsula/Pacman_CPP/README.md

 Here you can see the coverage of our tests, and that they are all passing!

+N.b.
+You need to close the second window that pops up when testing, this is just to make sure that window initialization works properly.

 ![img.png](img.png)

 ## Extra bonus feature